SebasGutHdz/PDPO/README.md

 ## Visualize trained models.

--To visualize the solutions in the section _Obstacle avoidance with mean-field interaction_ , access the notebooks folder and open _visualize_density_path.ipynb_.
+*To visualize the solutions in the section _Obstacle avoidance with mean-field interaction_ , access the notebooks folder and open _visualize_density_path.ipynb_.
 Find the different experiment names for the variable `exp_dir` in the _experiments_ folder.

--To compare our solution with other methods, open the file _compare_results.ipynb_.
+*To compare our solution with other methods, open the file _compare_results.ipynb_.
 The rest of the methods can also be loaded in this jupiter notebook.

 ## Train a model
+Open the file _density_path_optimization.py_ .
+At the bottom of the file you can uncomment the experiment you want to run.
+To modify the experimental setup of an example, locate the yaml files in the _configs/density_path_problems_ folder.